 If going to the dentist makes you stressed or anxious, then sedation dentistry can significantly improve your experience.
 At Advanced Care Dentistry in Woodinville, Washington, Thomas O. Marxen, DDS, MSD, has a sedation license and over 20 years of experience in administering dental sedatives.
-To learn more, schedule a visit by phone or online with Dr. Marxen and his team.
+To learn more, schedule a visit by phone or online with Dr. Marxen, Andrew Keith, DDS, and their team.

 Sedation dentistry includes the use of sedatives to keep you calm and relaxed during dental procedures.
 Nearly 30% of the population experiences dental phobia, which can be so severe for some people that it prevents them from getting proper oral health care.

 With sedation dentistry, the team at Advanced Care Dentistry can significantly reduce the stress and anxiety surrounding your dental treatments so you can get the care you need without all the fear.

 Some of the reasons that you might want to explore sedation dentistry include:

 - Intense fear or anxiety about dental procedures

 - Inability to get numb with local anesthesia

 Sedation dentistry is also a popular option for people who are undergoing complex treatments requiring a significant amount of time.
 A sedative can help you get through the procedure and make it easier for you to stay relaxed in the chair.